freeCodeCamp/guide/src/pages/python/set-types/index.md

 -603957490819180268
 -603957490819180268
 ```
-Hash values need to be created in such a way that the resulting values are evenly distributed to reduce the number of hash collisions you get.
 Hash collisions are when two different values have the same hash.
-Therefore, relatively small changes often result in very different hashes.

 ```
 print(hash('Hello World!'))